19hours/sg-statutes/Acts/Co-operative Societies Act.md

 “primary society” means a registered society all of whose members are individual persons who, or institutions which, have the qualifications for membership set out in section 39;

+“public accountant” means a person who is registered or deemed to be registered under the Accountants Act (Cap.
+2) as a public accountant;

+[23/2008 wef 20/10/2008]

 “registered” means registered under this Act;

 “Registrar” means the Registrar of Co-operative Societies and the Assistant Registrars of Co-operative Societies appointed under section 3, and includes a person exercising such powers of the Registrar as may have been conferred upon him under that section;

-“Rules” means rules made under this Act;
+“Rules” means rules made under section 95;

+[23/2008 wef 20/10/2008]

-“secondary society” means a registered society all of whose registered members are co-operative societies and trade unions and which has as its object the facilitation of the operations of primary societies;
+“secondary society” means a registered society all of whose registered members are co-operative societies, trade unions, or co-operative societies and trade unions;

+[23/2008 wef 20/10/2008]

 “share” includes subscriptions payable by a member under the by-laws of a society;